rvdzwet/invoice-validator/README.md

     - `BuildInvoiceLineItemsPrompt`: Extracts line items, payment terms, notes.
 - Updated `ExtractInvoiceDataFromImagesAsync` to use these new prompts and corresponding parsing methods (`ParseInvoiceHeaderResponse`, `ParseInvoicePartiesResponse`, `ParseInvoiceLineItemsResponse`).
 - Improved the `BuildDocumentTypePrompt` to include more context (vendor name, total amount) for better document classification.

+### Prompt Template System (April 2025)

+- Implemented a flexible prompt template system to manage AI prompts as external files
+- Created a structured JSON format for prompt templates with metadata, instructions, and examples
+- Added `PromptTemplateService` and `PromptFileService` to load and manage prompt templates
+- Implemented document type verification prompt as the first template
+- Modified `GeminiDocumentAnalysisService` to use the template system with fallback to hardcoded prompts
+- Added version tracking for prompt templates to monitor performance over time
+- Organized prompts in a directory structure by functional category

 ## New Features